Stone-Codes/code-challenge-poll/Readme.md

 - Show the amount of answers for each question on the questions page next to "Show Answers"
 - Upvotes for answers (maybe also downvotes)
 - OpenAPI Schema for type generation for the frontend in combination wiht for example openapi-fetch client
+- Shadnc forms with superforms / form-snap / zod, helps with validation, but more usefull for larger forms tbh